 The Fair Value Measurements Topic of the FASB Accounting Standards Codification establishes a fair value hierarchy that prioritizes inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
+A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 The three levels of the fair value hierarchy are described below: